molnarlin/milestone-project-1/README.md

   ![Screenshot of the About me part](assets/images/readme_images/intro.png)

-  * Next one is the review setion, when people speak about my work.
+  * Next one is the review section, when people speak about my work.

   ![Screenshot of the Review section](assets/images/readme_images/review.png)